dvlprdave/learn-nextjs/README.md

 # learn-nextjs

-This repo is a progress journal for learning Next.js
+This repo is a progress journal for learning Next.js.

+## Why Next.js?

+Next.js is a framework for React that prides itself on server-side rendering and zero config setup with Webpack under the hood.

+Looking for simple server-side rendering?
+Static site generating?
+Seamless client side routing?
+React on comfortable steriods?

+Next.js provides it.

 # Notes and Guide